estebangarcia21/frhs-fullstack-curriculum/MacOS-setting-up.md

 sudo mysql -u root -p
 ```

-and enter in your password (root).
+And enter in your password (root).
 <br />Exit by typing:

 ```